18 Bedroom Lighting Ideas to Create a Calm, Restful Space

 Kids' rooms are the perfect place to let your imagination run wild, so do consider fitting lights with a whimsical feel.

-It might not be a new idea, but using a pair of matching bedside lamps on either side of the bed is a popular bedroom lighting idea for good reason.
+It might not be a new idea, but using a pair of matching bedside lamps on either side of the bed is a popular bedroom lighting idea for good reason, allowing each side a choice for when to turn their light out.

 Conjure up a sense of city chic by choosing bedroom lighting in shades such as black and gold, and use fittings that can be angled to create maximum impact and illumination exactly where you want it.
 Directional lighting is a particularly good idea in bedrooms, allowing you to avoid it shining in your eyes when reading and also to point it away from any windows with great night time views.